upperlinecode/cssi_102/day12/day12.md

 }
 ```

-2. Challenge students to see if they can recall the steps to validate a users authentication.
+2. Challenge students to see if they can recall the steps to validate a user's authentication.
 Demonstrate using documentation here, and consider having the students walk you through coding the steps.
 ```js
   // Use this to retain user state between html pages. firebase.auth().onAuthStateChanged(function(user) {